TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 -------------------

-Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are marked public by default.
-Additionally some classes cannot be private as well.
+Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are automatically marked as public.
+Some further classes must be marked as public, too.
 As the Symfony documentation `Public and private services
 <https://symfony.com/doc/current/service_container/alias_private.html>`__ puts
 it: